Your Ultimate Guide to Commercial Ice Machines

 How Much Does an Commercial Ice Machine Cost?

-A commercial ice machine can cost anywhere from $1,500 for a small commercial ice machine to well over $10,000 for a high-volume ice machine with a high-capacity bin.
+A new commercial ice machine can cost anywhere from $1,500 for a small commercial ice machine to well over $10,000 for a high-volume ice machine with a high-capacity bin.
 Modular and stackable machines will also require an ice storage bin or dispenser to store the ice.
+You could buy a used one, but if it wasn't meticulously maintained, there's a good chance it'll break down on you quick.
 There are a couple of hidden costs involved with properly caring for an ice machine as well.
 Here are the most common:

 Ice machine preventive maintenance costs around $300 per visit.